 Each application needs to be considered and approved by the carriers before you can even start your program.
 You can read more about this on txt.ca.

 Most companies will work directly with their messaging partner, like Raange, to procure a short code on their behalf.

 New short code applications are reviewed and approved every Tuesday by the Short Code Council.
 Those applications need to be submitted by 1:00 pm (ET) the previous Thursday.

-October 22, 2020 is the most important date if you still have the aspirations of starting a short code program before the Holidays.
+October 28, 2021 is the most important date if you still have the aspirations of starting a sms marketing short code program in Canada before the Holidays.

 If you feel like you need some help deciphering this process, we have a team of regulatory experts that work directly with the CWTA and the individual carriers to help expedite the process.

 If you have any questions whatsoever, our team is here to help so please feel free to reach out anytime.